loda-lang/loda-programs/programs/oeis/list2.md

 * [A265186](http://oeis.org/A265186) ([L12 program](A265186.asm)): Triangle read by rows giving successive states of cellular automaton generated by "Rule 175" initiated with a single ON (black) cell.
 * [A265187](http://oeis.org/A265187) ([L08 program](A265187.asm)): Nonnegative m for which 2*floor(m^2/11) = floor(2*m^2/11).
 * [A265188](http://oeis.org/A265188) ([L07 program](A265188.asm)): Nonnegative m for which 3*floor(m^2/11) = floor(3*m^2/11).
+* [A265207](http://oeis.org/A265207) ([L14 program](A265207.asm)): Draw a square and follow these steps: Take a square and place at its edges isosceles right triangles with the edge as hypotenuse.
+Draw a square at every new edge of the triangles.
+Repeat for all the new squares of the same size.
+New figures are only placed on empty space.
+The structure is symmetric about the first square.
+The sequence gives the numbers of squares of equal size in successive rings around the center.
 * [A265225](http://oeis.org/A265225) ([L07 program](A265225.asm)): Total number of ON (black) cells after n iterations of the "Rule 54" elementary cellular automaton starting with a single ON (black) cell.
 * [A265227](http://oeis.org/A265227) ([L15 program](A265227.asm)): Nonnegative m for which k*floor(m^2/9) = floor(k*m^2/9), with 2 < k < 9.
 * [A265278](http://oeis.org/A265278) ([L10 program](A265278.asm)): Expansion of (x^4+x^3-x^2+x)/(x^3+x^2-3*x+1).
 * [A265283](http://oeis.org/A265283) ([L09 program](A265283.asm)): Number of ON (black) cells in the n-th iteration of the "Rule 94" elementary cellular automaton starting with a single ON (black) cell.
 * [A265284](http://oeis.org/A265284) ([L08 program](A265284.asm)): Total number of ON (black) cells after n iterations of the "Rule 94" elementary cellular automaton starting with a single ON (black) cell.
 * [A265382](http://oeis.org/A265382) ([L11 program](A265382.asm)): Total number of ON (black) cells after n iterations of the "Rule 158" elementary cellular automaton starting with a single ON (black) cell.
+* [A265412](http://oeis.org/A265412) ([L14 program](A265412.asm)): Partial sums of A265411.
 * [A265413](http://oeis.org/A265413) ([L18 program](A265413.asm)): Positions of records in A265410: a(0) = 1; for n >= 1, a(n) = 1 + A265412(n-1).
 * [A265428](http://oeis.org/A265428) ([L11 program](A265428.asm)): Number of ON (black) cells in the n-th iteration of the "Rule 188" elementary cellular automaton starting with a single ON (black) cell.
 * [A265429](http://oeis.org/A265429) ([L10 program](A265429.asm)): Total number of ON (black) cells after n iterations of the "Rule 188" elementary cellular automaton starting with a single ON (black) cell.